 Before a disaster strikes, you should contact your local emergency management agency.
-Find out who your local emergency manager is by visiting the Ready Georgia website at gema.georgia.gov/plan-prepare/ready-georgia.
+Find out who your local emergency manager is by visiting the Ready Georgia website at ready.ga.gov.
 Make that contact information part of your emergency preparedness plan.
 If you need help during an emergency, call 9-1-1.